FRANCE PART I, and Lyonnaise sausage w/ warm beans and sage butter

 Maybe I didn’t get the memo or something, but as I mentioned before, apparently in August, every major cities in France were on vacation just as we were.
 Perhaps it’s time now to declare it as an reoccurring epiphany before I sound like a broken record when I start to talk about Marseille and, to a lesser extent, Cannes.

 Just for the record, we didn’t really meet Lyon, okay, not really, or Marseille for that matter.
 They were both on vacation, sipping Mar Tai in Phuket or kicking foosball in Barcelona I don’t know.
-They weren’t here.
+Maybe they were hanging out in a warrnambool cafe, who knows, all I know is that they weren’t here.
 So realizing that most shops, or most cities, was going to be unavailable as far as we could see, we changed tactic.
 We picnic.

 We still hit a few highlights.
 Cafe Comptoir Abel, because the most unapologetic part of French cuisines – the heavily creamed mustard sauce that engulfs a tripe-filled anduillette proud in its girth, the petite lamb kidneys finished in a butter-laiden wine sauce, the pike souffle broiled under a blanket of white bachamel so rich it congealed the second it started to cool – thank god, is still here.
 And Le Bouchon Des Filles, because of its reasonably priced and delicately planned 5-course meal including boudin noir and apple baked in puff pastry, and lime sorbet with crumbled meringue.